B.S. Moss' Broadway Theatre

 No one has favorited this theater yet

 The seventh theatre to bear the name Broadway Theatre (the first was, ironically, opened in 1837 on Canal Street!), this playhouse was built in 1888 at the southwest corner of Broadway and W. 41st Street for producers Frank Sanger and T. Henry French.
 It opened March 3, 1888 with Sardou’s “La Tosca”.
 It sat around 1,700, and was decorated in a mix of Baroque Renaissance and Moorish styles, inspired by the popular Casino Theatre which opened a few years earlier at Broadway and W. 39th Street.

 The Broadway Theatre was designed by the architectural firm of J.B.
 McElfatrick and Sons, whose later Broadway efforts included such famous houses as the Empire Theatre, Hammerstein’s Olympia Theatre and the Hudson Theatre.

 The Broadway Theatre featured a somewhat generic facade on Broadway, in a five-story red brick office building with little indication of was inside, until a vertical marquee was added in the 1910’s.
 The elegantly decorated auditorium, with its large proscenium arch, six sets of boxes and twin balconies, featured such touches as antique copper chandeliers, gilded plasterwork around the proscenium, the box and balcony fronts and murals on the ceiling and balcony walls.

-This Broadway Theatre should not be confused with the current theater of the same name at Broadway and 53rd, originally the Colony Theatre, but renamed Broadway Theatre in 1930.
+This Broadway Theatre should not be confused with the current theatre of the same name at Broadway and W. 53rd Street, originally the Colony Theatre, but renamed Broadway Theatre in 1930.

 Just login to your account and subscribe to this theater.